alonshrestha/blog.alonshrestha.com.np/_posts/2019-08-20-Use-cloudflare-for-preformance-and-security.md

 - DNS
 - Domain Management
 image: assets/images/blog/2019-08-20/1.jpg
 ---

 Do you wait more than 5 sec for a site to load?
-Living today, I am sure you won' t.
+As far as I am concerned, you surely don’t.
 Many of you haven't heard about [Cloudflare](https://www.cloudflare.com/){:target="_blank"}, unlike if you are interested in networking and cybersecurity.
-There is a whole thing moving on the internet worldwide through Cloudflare.
-This article tells you about the Cloudflare, how it works? and why should we use?
-It is an opensource web-based application that provides content delivery services with security and performance.
+There is a full factor moving on the web worldwide through Cloudflare.
+In this article we will be discussing on Cloudflare, how does it work and why should we use it.
+Cloudflare is an opensource web-based application that provides content delivery services with security and performance.
 Most of the people including me use this application for power their websites.

 > **Table Of Content**